 It releases stress, encourages mindfulness and is a good way to calm an anxious child.
 It is also a great activity to do when you want to wind down from an active play session.

-These are just some of the many benefits of jigsaw puzzles for children.
+These are just some of the many benefits of puzzles for toddlers and kids in preschool/kindergarten.

 Want your own set of instantly downloadable printable puzzles for kids?
 Download the set of printables below.